How to build a profitable podcast.

 Be More - a podcast by Peakon: If you want to be more, you have to listen.
 Everyone wants to be more, and this podcast name exploits that emotional aspect with this name: it's aspirational.
 The listener wants to know how they can "be more".

-We believe the the above steps above will help you brainstorm the right show name.
-However, we have written an extensive post on how to name a podcast with 7 simple strategy.
+We believe the above steps above will help you brainstorm the right show name.
+However, we have written an extensive post on how to name a podcast with 7 simple strategies

 Research has shown that your podcast description is the number one factor that new listeners consider when deciding whether to subscribe.
 When describing your podcast, you must be able to offer value to the listener quickly.
 You must tell in precise terms, what they stand to gain by listening to your show.